-- Insert the O-ring (6) providing a seal between the housing cover (2) and hub (3) into the groove in the housing cover. - Put on the O-ring (7) providing a seal between the housing cover and housing (4) over the teeth for the splined hub and insert it into the groove in the housing cover.
+• Insert the O-ring (6) providing a seal between the housing cover (2) and hub (3) into the groove in the housing cover.

+• Put on the O-ring (7) providing a seal between the housing cover and hous- ing (4) over the teeth for the splined hub and insert it into the groove in the housing cover.
 NOTICE Risk of damaging the coupling due to insufficient lubrication!
-The housing and hub toothing could wear out prematurely if the toothing is not adequately lubricated during assembly.

-- Lubricate the coupling using a suitable lubricant and the stipulated quantity of lubricant prior to assembling the coupling halves. - Observe the stipulated amounts of lubricant and the recommended lubricants (see chapter 12.4).

-Coupling with grease lubrication:

-- Divide the stipulated quantity of grease: two times 1/6 and one time 4/6. - Coat the toothings for the housing and the hub for each coupling half using approx. 1/6 of the prescribed quantity of grease. - Keep the remaining divided up quantity of grease (4/6) in a safe place.

-Coupling with grease lubrication, operating speed < (0.05 \cdot n{max}): (For n{max}, see Chapter 12.2)

-• Spread the entire quantity of grease evenly into the toothings of the housings and hubs.

-Coupling with oil lubrication:

-• Use lubrication oil to coat the toothings of the housings and hubs immediately prior to assembly.

-All couplings:

-- Engage the housing (4) in the toothing of the hub (3) and join it to the housing cover (2).
-Take care not to squash the O-ring (7) in doing so. - Before screwing down the housing cover, check whether the housing can be freely moved in an axial direction. - Screw the housing cover to the housing using hexagon head bolts (1) and tighten the hexagon head bolts in a crosswise sequence using the tightening torque given in Chapter 12.3.
+The housing and hub toothing could wear out prematurely if the toothing is not adequately lubricated during assembly. • Lubricate the coupling using a suitable lubricant and the stipulated quantity of lubricant prior to assembling the coupling halves. я Ц Observe the stipulated amounts of lubricant and the recommended lubricants (see chapter 12.4).
+Divide the stipulated quantity of grease: two times 1/6 and one time 4/6.
+Coat the toothings for the housing and the hub for each coupling half using approx. 1/6 of the prescribed quantity of grease.
+Keep the remaining divided up quantity of grease (4/6) in a safe place.
+Coupling with operating speed < (0.05 • n max ): (For n max , see Chapter 12.2) Spread the entire quantity of grease evenly into the toothings of the housings and hubs.
+Engage the housing (4) in the toothing of the hub (3) and join it to the housing cover (2).
+Take care not to squash the O-ring (7) in doing so.
+Before screwing down the housing cover, check whether the housing can be freely moved in an axial direction. • Screw the housing cover to the housing using hexagon head bolts (1) and tighten the hexagon head bolts in a crosswise sequence using the tightening torque given in Chapter 12.3.
+NOTICE Risk of damaging the coupling due to screws being torn off!
+The required friction coefficient ( $\mu$ = 0.14) of the screws is changed owing to coating with grease, paste or similar.
+Only coat the screws with a thin film of lubricating oil.

-NOTICE

-Risk of damaging the coupling due to screws being torn off!

-The required friction coefficient (μ = 0.14) of the screws is changed owing to coating with grease, paste or similar.

-• Only coat the screws with a thin film of lubricating oil.
 In doing so, never use grease, paste or similar that reduces friction.
 Observe the tightening torques for the screws.